truongsonghiep/journey-to-the-west/chapter-069.md

 “Settle the Banquet” toast to the Tang Monk.
 Tripitaka, however, said to him, *"This humble cleric does not know how to drink wine."*
 “It‟s made for those keeping a religious diet,"* said the king. *"ILet the Master of the Law drink just one goblet.
-How about it?”
+How about it?"*
 “But wine,"* replied Tripitaka, *"is the first prohibition of a priest."*
-Feeling rather badly about the matter, the king said, *"If the Master of the Law is prohibited from drink, what shall we use to pay our respect?”
+Feeling rather badly about the matter, the king said, *"If the Master of the Law is prohibited from drink, what shall we use to pay our respect?"*
 Tripitaka said, *"Let my three mischievous disciples represent me in drinking."*
 Delighted, the king took his gold goblet and handed it to Pilgrim.
 After he had bowed to the rest of the people, Pilgrim drained the goblet.
 When the king saw how readily he drank the wine, he presented him another goblet of it.
 Pilgrim did not refuse and drank that, too.
 Chuckling, the king said, *"Please drink a Three Jewels round."*
 Pilgrim did not refuse and drank that, too.
-Asking that the goblet be filled once more, the king said, *"Please drink the Four Seasons round!”
-Seated on one side and eyeing the wine, which never seemed to come his way, Eight Rules could hardly refrain from swallowing hard his own saliva.
+Asking that the goblet be filled once more, the king said, *"Please drink the Four Seasons round!"* Seated on one side and eyeing the wine, which never seemed to come his way, Eight Rules could hardly refrain from swallowing hard his own saliva.
 When he saw, moreover, that the king was intent on toasting only Pilgrim, he started to holler, *"Your Majesty, you owe it to me, too, for the medicine you took.
 In that medicine, there‟s horse . . ."* On hearing this and fearing that Idiot might reveal everything, Pilgrim immediately handed the wine in his hand to Eight Rules, who took it and drank without saying a further word.
 The king asked, *"The divine monk said that there was horse in the medicine.
-What kind of horse is that?”
+What kind of horse is that?"*
 Taking it upon himself quickly to answer the question, Pilgrim said, *"That‟s the way my brother speaks all the time.
 Whenever he has a tried and true prescription, he would share it with everyone.
 The medicine that you took this morning, Your Majesty,